fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppCollection.md

 # Get-AzureRemoteAppCollection

 ## SYNOPSIS
-Retrieves information about an azure_2 RemoteApp collection.
+Retrieves information about an Azure RemoteApp collection.

 ## SYNTAX